Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times

 There are two main forms of commonly used perturbation.
 An \emph{impulsive} perturbation is a kick applied at a single time (which is used in ensemble boosting), in which case $\Omega=\mathbb{R}^k$ or $\mathbb{C}^k$, typically with $k\ll d$, and a sample $\omega$ is transformed to spate space via a function $G:\mathbb{R}^k\to\mathbb{R}^d$ (e.g., a low-rank matrix multiplication).
 Then, the perturbed dynamics can be written $\Phi^{\Delta t}(\mathbf{x},\omega)=\Phi^{\Delta t}(\mathbf{x}+G(\omega))$, where $\Phi^{\Delta t}$ with only one argument is the unperturbed dynamics.
 We also use the convention that $G(0)=0$, i.e., $\omega=0$ corresponds to no perturbation.

-The other common case is where $\mathbf{x}(t)$ is a stochastic process, e.g., an Ito diffusion forced by white noise, as we used in \citet{Finkel2024bringing} as well as the schematic in Fig. \ref{fig:schematic}.
+The other common case is where $\mathbf{x}(t)$ is a stochastic process, e.g., an It\^o diffusion forced by white noise, as we used in \citet{Finkel2024bringing} as well as the schematic in Fig. \ref{fig:schematic}.
 In that case, $\omega$ is a white noise process sampled at discrete times, whose dimensionality scales with the number of timesteps.
 In the QG experiments, we adhere to impulsive perturbations for three reasons: it introduces fewer arbitrary parameters, it is less disruptive to the system's intrinsic dynamics, and it keeps the dimensionality of the random space low.
 If, as we conjecture, even low-dimensional butterfly flaps are sufficient to excite the more extreme fluctuations, it would make deterministic search methods---which should always be preferred over Monte Carlo---more viable.

-Following the perturbation, the descendant drifts away from the parent and achieves its own severity $R^*$ when its intensity function $R$ peaks at some time $t_{n,j,m}^*$ possibly different from its ancestor's peak time $t_n^*$:
+Following the perturbation, the descendant drifts away from the parent and achieves its own severity $R^*$ (peak of its intensity function $R$) at some time $t_{n,j,m}^*$ possibly different from its ancestor's peak time $t_n^*$:

 where the latter notation emphasizes dependence on $\omega$, while recognizing that each $(n,j)$ induces a different severity function $R^*$ because perturbations may be felt differently depending on the initial condition.